wjade/zmk-corne/readme.md

 - Make changes in `corne.keymap` using [Keymap Editor](https://nickcoutsos.github.io/keymap-editor/) and push to github
 - Wait for [GitHub Actions](https://github.com/armno/zmk-config/actions) to finish the build.
 Then download the artifacts.
-- Connect the left keyboard to the computur via USB. **Use a proper USB-C cable** and not the magnetic one.
+- Put the keyboard into the bootloader mode by pressing the reset button twice.
-- Use a tweezer to short circuit `RST` and `GND` pins (see the pictures below).
+  - or, use a tweezer to short circuit `RST` and `GND` pins (see the pictures below).
 When success, there should be a storage drive named `NICENANO` shows up in the Finder.
+- Connect the left keyboard to the computer via USB. **Use a proper USB-C cable** and not the magnetic one.
 - Copy the left firmware to the `NICENANO` storage.
 When success, the storage will be automatically unmounted.
 - Repeat steps for the right side keyboard.